NathanVandeHel/Nixie-clock/README.md

 The clock has the followings functionalities / characteristics :

-- Can be USB powered (5V, 2A charger needed)
+- Can be USB powered (working voltage : 5 V)
 - Time can be edited easily
 - The hours can be displayed in 12h or 24h format
 - The leading zero on the hours can be hidden